confluentinc/confluent-workshops/workshop/cluster_linking_osk_cc_private/README.md

 ## <a name="step-3"></a>Step 3: Explore the Confluent Cloud Enterprise Cluster

-In this section, you will explore the Enterprise Cluster uaing the Web console and retrive the cluster settings to be used later in the workshop.
+In this section, you will explore the Enterprise Cluster using the Web console and retrieve the cluster settings to be used later in the workshop.

 1. Go to your Environment and click on the newly launched cluster.
 2. You see various option on the left.
 Click Cluster Overview option and subsequently click Cluster Settings.